pmulli/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 The result should be very similar to running the program without any arguments.
 This isn't surprising as our input file is currently blank.

-Open your input file using `vi` and add the following line and run `cliapp` again.
+Open your input file using `vi` and add the following line and run `cliapp -i some_file_name` again.
 What happens?
 ```bash
 59.0916|-137.8717|111 km WSW of Covenant Life, Alaska|6.4
 ```